 SAQA’s traveling trunk shows are designed to showcase SAQA’s diversity of talent and support our mission to “promote the art quilt.”
 Audiences at locations around the world are able to engage with the art quilts in an up-close and personal way.
 In addition to delighting viewers with the variety of techniques and breadth of creativity, trunks are also used for educational purposes and outreach.

 Each quilt is 10 x 7 inches, mounted on a black 12 x 9 inch backing board, and sealed inside a clear envelope.
 The artist's location, artwork title, statement and information about techniques and materials are on the back.

-The trunk show is a wonderful way to view and engage with quilts made using a wide variety of styles, techniques, and fibers.
-Some venues might want to organize special meetings around the trunk show and invite local quilt groups to view the works.
-Other venues might want to use the trunk show as the basis for a critique session, while still more might consider exhibiting the trunk show in their local libraries or art centers.
+The trunk show is a wonderful way to view and engage with art quilts.
+Trunks are perfect for exhibiting at a wide variety of venues, including museums, art centers, and galleries.
+Some venues might want to organize special workshops around the trunk show and invite community groups to view the art.
+Additional educational resources will also be available.

 There is no single way to use the trunk show – it is such a versatile exhibition.
 This is one of the rare times that people have the opportunity to engage closely with a work of art.
 People really like to hold the pieces and because they are encased in the clear bags, they can!